-- 19. The University is committed to providing an inclusive and accessible environment, and strives to make reasonable adjustments to accommodate individual needs.
+- 20. The University is committed to providing an inclusive and accessible environment, and strives to make reasonable adjustments to accommodate individual needs.
 Further information can be found in the University's Disability and Mental Health Policy.
 Notification of disability early in the recruitment process enables the University to engage with you and discuss your support needs more effectively.
-Students on courses subject to PSRB requirements are required to notify any disability which may impact on their ability to complete the course and to be fit to practise on completion of their studies, and offers are conditional upon a satisfactory Occupational Health assessment. - 20.
+Students on courses subject to PSRB requirements are required to notify any disability which may impact on their ability to complete the course and to be fit to practise on completion of their studies, and offers are conditional upon a satisfactory Occupational Health assessment. - 21.
 All offers are conditional upon the University being able to implement the specific adjustments reasonably needed for you to complete your course.
+The University is more likely to be able to implement such adjustments in a prompt and timely fashion if you notify us of any disability support early in the recruitment process and you engage in any necessary discussions or health assessments as required by the University.
 The University is more likely to be able to implement such adjustments in a prompt and timely fashion if you notify us of any disability support early in the recruitment process and you engage in any necessary discussions or health assessments as required by the University.